justaver/justaver/README.md

 ### 4. **Advanced C programming**
    - Topics covered: Data structures, stacks , Tress,
    - Project: A simple program that helpls us understand Data structures, stacks, and memoery allocation.
-The project is called "Gbag", we essentially put contents in a bag (funtions) and when we take the contents out of the bag, it's expeced that the contents should do what they were programmed to do.
+The project is called "Gbag", we essentially put contents in a bag (funtions) and when we take the contents out of the bag (call the function), it's expeced that the contents should do what they were programmed to do.

 ### 5. **Microcomputers**
    - Assembly language, CPU architecture, registers and memory.
+   - Project: Created a robot that follows a black line.

 ## 💼 Relevant Projects